Skip to content

 The Sentinel Stewardship Lifecycle.

 Sentinel operates a structured stewardship system designed to stabilize building conditions and maintain long-term performance.
-Every building moves through the same five phases, at its own pace.
+Every building moves through the same five phases, at its own pace, with one continuous record from enrollment forward.

 01